The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Aliasing of Characteristic Planet-Planet TTV Periods

 Plugging in any $P_\mathrm{pert}/P_\mathrm{trans} \, > 4$, we find that $P_\mathrm{TTV} = P_\mathrm{pert}/2$.
 Therefore, we find that 1:2 commensurable induced TTVs on inner transiting planets by a distant perturbing exoplanet ($P_\mathrm{pert}/P_\mathrm{trans} \, > 4$) will be observed with a period equal to one half the orbital period of the perturbing planet ($P_\mathrm{pert}/2$).
 This TTV period is equal to the period of the exoplanet edge.

 Now let us remove the assumption of the low eccentricities.
 In so doing, we now allow for higher orders in the disturbing function and thus higher order near MMR super-periods.
 As seen in Figure~\ref{fig: orbital_landscape}, we see these higher order near MMR super-periods, as additional peaks, with maximum TTV periods centered at $j:k$ period ratios.
 Allowing for eccentric systems results in the exoplanet edge, with $P_\mathrm{TTV} = P_\mathrm{pert}/2$.
-However, even including extreme eccentricities, we find that TTVs with dominant periods below this lower exoplanet edge and recoverable (i.e., amplitudes greater than 1 minute) are not typically recovered for the orbital period regime probed.
+However, even including extreme eccentricities, we find that TTVs with dominant periods below this lower exoplanet edge are typically not observable for the orbital period regime probed.